andimiller/munit-cats-effect-styles/README.md

 This may seem quite opinionated, and it is, this is just the way I like to test things, although I am open to expanding it.

-It's cross published for Scala 2.12, 2.13 and 3, and cats-effect 2 and 3.
+It's cross published for Scala 2.12, 2.13 and 3, scala JVM and scala JS, and cats-effect 2 and 3.

 ## Dependencies